 As the injured party, you are responsible for proving who was negligent in your accident.
 The assistance of a personal injury attorney is often helpful in collecting the evidence you’ll need, like police reports and witness statements, to support your case.

 Since they specialize in hauling chemicals and fuels, even minor accidents at low speeds can turn into fiery collisions.

 Commercial truck drivers must follow special safety standards in addition to the regular “rules of the road.”
 These federal regulations help to keep all drivers and their passengers safe as commercial trucks and passenger vehicles travel the same roadways.

-If you find yourself involved in a truck accident with a driver, a personal injury attorney is your go-to expert to help you navigate the complex claims process.
+If you find yourself involved in a truck accident with a driver, a personal injury attorney is your go-to help you navigate the complex claims process.